bbarni2020/Webguesser/README.md

 I used AI for comment and README English grammar correction.
-This project is licensed under the MIT License.
+This project is licensed under special license.
 For more details, see the LICENSE file.

 ---